3. Open a position

-When placing a trade, there are a few things to keep in mind:
+When opening a position, there are a few things to keep in mind:

 Buy and sell prices

-The price to buy will always be higher than the current underlying value and the price to sell will always be lower.
+The price to buy will always be higher than the current underlying value, and the price to sell will always be lower.
 The difference between the two prices is called the spread.
-Most CFD trades with IG are charged via the spread, with the exception of shares, which incur commission.
+Most trades with IG are charged via the spread, with the exception of shares, which incur commission.

 Number of contracts

 When trading CFDs, you need to decide how many contracts you want to trade.
-Each market has its own minimum number of contracts: the FTSE 100’s, for instance, is one contract.
+Each market has its own minimum number of contracts: the FTSE’s, for instance, is one contract.

 In this case, one contract is equivalent to £10 per point, but this also varies from market to market. £10 per point means you’ll make or lose £10 for every point of movement in the value of the index.
 We also offer mini contracts on key markets, giving you more flexibility over the sizes you trade in.